mikhaildmitrienko/mikhaildmitrienko.github.io/_pages/cv.md

 Education
 ======
-* B.A. in GitHub, GitHub University, 2025
+* B.A. in CS, Columbia University, 2025

 Work experience
 ======